131/dispatcher/README.md

 # How to use
 Rename/duplicate `dispatcher.exe` to `[something].exe`.
-Write a `[something].exe.config` file next to it to configure redirection.
+Write a `[something].config` file next to it to configure redirection.

 Configuration file syntax is :
 ```